Savings Account Charges

 We may make an additional charge for excessive requests (such as for many duplicate statements).
 However, we will let you know beforehand so that you can choose whether or not to continue with your request.

-You may ask us to use a number of special services relating to foreign currency and travellers cheques.
+You may ask us to use a number of special services relating to foreign currency.
 Ask at any of our branches for details.

 Withdrawals by banker’s draft